IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-bigquery-guardium/README.md

 7. Update the input section to add the details from the [pubsub_big_query.conf](pubsub_big_query.conf) file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
 8. Update the filter section to add the details from the [pubsub_big_query.conf](pubsub_big_query.conf) file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
 9. The 'type' fields should match in the input and filter configuration sections.
 This field should be unique for every individual connector added.
 10. Click ```Save```.
-Guardium validates the new connector, and enables the universal connector if it was disabled.
-After it is validated, it appears in the Configure Universal Connector page.
+Guardium validates the new connector and displays it in the Configure Universal Connector page.
 11. After the offline plug-in is installed and the configuration is uploaded and saved in the Guardium machine, restart the Universal Connector using the Disable/Enable button.